jquery/learn.jquery.com/content/javascript-101/operators.md

     baz && foo;   // returns 1, which is true
 </div>

-Though it may not be clear from the example, the || operator returns the value of the first truthy operand, or, in cases where neither operand is truthy, it'll return the last of both operands.
-The && operator returns the value of the first false operand, or the value of the last operand if both operands are truthy.
+Though it may not be clear from the example, the `||` operator returns the value of the first truthy operand, or, in cases where neither operand is truthy, it'll return the last operand.
+The `&&` operator returns the value of the first false operand, or the value of the last operand if both operands are truthy.

-Be sure to consult the section called “Truthy and Falsy Things” for more details on which values evaluate to true and which evaluate to false.
+Be sure to see the section called “Truthy and Falsy Things” for more details on which values evaluate to true and which evaluate to false.

 <div class="note">